Asymmetric Gained Deep Image Compression With Continuous Rate Adaptation

 where $\left \{m_{v}, {m}'_{v} \right \}$ is the generated gain vector pair and $l \in R$ is an interpolation coefficient, which controls the corresponding bit rate of the generated gain vector pair.
-Since $l$ is a real number, an arbitrary bit rate between $t$ and $r$ can be achieved through the interpolation of the gain vector pairs.
+Since $l$ is a real number, utilizing the exponent interpolation of the gain vector pairs could achieve an arbitrary bit rate between $t$ and $r$.
 And when $l$ is equal to 0 or 1, it represents $\left \{m_{t}, {m}'_{t} \right \}$ or $\left \{m_{r}, {m}'_{r} \right \}$ respectively.
-It could be proved in Fig.\ref{fig:gsm_continuous} that we can extend the coverage from finite discrete points to the whole continuous range of the R-D curve by applying the interpolation between the adjacent gain vector pairs in the inference process.
+Without an extra training process and supplementary blocks, we apply the exponent interpolation formula between the adjacent gain vector pairs in the inference process to obtain the Continuously Variable Rate (CVR) method.
+It could be proved in Figure~\ref{fig:cvr} that the CVR method extends the coverage from finite discrete points to the whole continuous range of the R-D curve while R-D performance not degrades.